-Chairman Levy reminded the Board that staff had prepared a consent agenda procedure (Attachment A) for review to be used for routine agenda items at meetings.
-This would allow the Regents more time for discussion and deliberations on significant policy matters.
+Chairman Levy reminded the Board that staff had prepared a consent agenda procedure the Regents more time for discussion and deliberations on significant policy matters.
 He said the proposed consent agenda procedure presented in October 2011 allowed for a 30-day notice for amendments to the Regents' policies and procedures to lapse.